mamund/trump-said/docs/index.md

 #usPolitics #trumpSaid

 ### 2025-03-16
-On March 16, 2025, President Donald Trump, during his first visit as chair of the Kennedy Center, criticized the state of its facilities and proposed hosting the annual Kennedy Center Honors himself, declaring:
+On March 16, 2025, President Donald Trump, during his first visit as chair of the Kennedy Center, criticized the state of its facilities and proposed hosting the annual Kennedy Center Honors himself, declaring:

 > "I am the king of ratings." ([cite](https://www.theguardian.com/us-news/2025/mar/18/trump-kennedy-center-awards))